Skiing or Boarding Competency

 Candidates need to be competent skiers or riders on ungroomed trails and in crummy conditions with a pack on.
 Perfect style is not necessary.
 Being able to stay upright under most conditions and to look professional is.
 Our members include people who prefer ungroomed trails, some like classic nordic groomed trails, others go for the steep and deep backcounty.
 Most of us like a mix of all three.

-Ski patrolling is a volunteer public service and as such, patrollers need to have an inherent need to serve.
-Often the skiing conditions are grim and the time commitments can be onerous, so it is important for patrollers to be able find reward in public service.
+Ski patrolling is a volunteer public service and as such, patrollers must possess an interest to assist others.
+Often the skiing conditions are less than ideal so it is important for patrollers to feel rewarded by public service.

 The time commitment to become a patroller is significant.
-The first aid and CPR class is close to 100 hours of training, and the Level 1 Avalanche and Mountain Travel and Rescue courses are usually 15 hours each in the classroom, plus a full weekend.
-Each year there is an 8-hour first aid refresher, an 8-hour on-the-hill refresher, and a 2-hour CPR refresher, all of which are mandatory.
-The first year is typically the most time consuming, however.
-Field training days and on-the-hill refreshers count towards the 10 duty days expected of all patrollers.
+The first aid and CPR training is close to 100 hours alone.
+Level 1 Avalanche and Mountain Travel and Rescue courses are 15 hours classroom, plus a full weekend each.
+Annual medical refresher training and on-the-hill refresher (one day each) and a 2-hour CPR refresher are mandatory.

-The people who enjoy patrolling and are most successful at it typically have a good deal of outdoor experience — hiking, climbing, skiing or camping.
-Knowledge of basic outdoor survival — i.e., keeping warm, staying found, and traveling safely — is probably the most important skill.
-Along with some experience, it is necessary to have basic outdoor gear for winter travel.
+The people who enjoy patrolling and are most successful at it typically have a good deal of outdoor experience hiking, climbing, skiing or camping.
+Knowledge of basic outdoor survival — keeping warm, staying found, and traveling safely — are the most important skills.

-- Own or have access to basic equipment including skis or boards, boots, poles, pack, suitable clothing and gear.
+- Own or have access to equipment including skis or boards, boots, poles, pack, suitable clothing and gear

-- Complete the Outdoor Emergency Care class and CPR for the Professional Rescuer.
-This class is taught by alpine patrols.
-Contact the Patrol Director to find out the schedule for this season’s OEC classes.
+- Complete the Outdoor Emergency Care class and CPR for the Professional Rescuer

-- Complete the Avalanche Level 1 and Mountain Travel and Rescue Level 1 classes.
-Cascade Backcountry typically conducts the classes each year.
-Contact the Patrol Director to find out when this season’s classes will be held.
+- Complete the Avalanche Level 1 and Mountain Travel and Rescue Level 1 classes

 Qualified patrollers from other patrols are welcome to join Cascade Backcountry.
-Please contact our Patrol Director and Registrar (see contacts).
+Please complete the appropriate web form to apply.